FeatureBaseDB/tools/imagine/README.md

 column number not currently known to `imagine`, to produce a range which might indicate updates to existing columns, or might indicate a new column.
 A value is generated for each column.
-Note that this will pick values the same way mutex or BSI fields do, rather than generating all the values for each column, and the same column may be generated more than once.
+Note that this will pick values the same way mutex or int fields do, rather than generating all the values for each column, and the same column may be generated more than once.
 This behavior attempts to simulate likely behavior for event streams.